Guidance for Child Care Providers and Programs

-Licensees and providers should have a plan in place for responding to COVID-19 exposures or outbreaks.
+- Providers should have a plan in place for responding to COVID-19 exposures or outbreaks.

 - Actively encourage staff and families to notify the facility if they test positive for COVID-19 or have been exposed to someone with COVID-19 symptoms or a confirmed or suspected case.

-- Family child care homes must report a communicable disease outbreak, when determined by the local health authority, to CCLD through their local Regional Office pursuant to Title 22, CCR section 102416.2(c)(3).
+- Family child care homes must report a communicable disease outbreak, when determined by the local health authority, to CCL through their local Regional Office (PDF) pursuant to Title 22 CCR section 102416.2(c)(3).

 The COVID-19 pandemic has had a major effect on our lives.
 Many are facing challenges that can be stressful, overwhelming, and cause strong emotions in adults and children.
 It is natural to feel stress, anxiety, grief, and worry during the COVID-19 pandemic.
 Below are a few recommendations to help yourself, staff, children, and families manage stress:

-- California’s playbook on Stress Relief during COVID-19 provides guidance on how to notice stress in kids and outlines tools and strategies on how to reduce stress for children and adults.
+- California’s playbook on Stress Relief during COVID-19 (PDF) provides guidance on how to notice stress in kids and outlines tools and strategies on how to reduce stress for children and adults.